vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

                 ())));
 ```

 We will write a macro `symBinTree`, which will allow us to build a binary tree with the syntax you see above.
 This is the same tree from the previous example.
-Later, we will improve the syntax further.
+Later, we will simplify the syntax further.

 When writing a macro, it is a good idea to first write out what it should expand into.